 To ensure that you have the best outcome from a family portrait session, here are some tips on what to wear.
 You don’t need to spend a fortune on fancy clothes – just follow these 10 tips to make sure your family looks great in all your portraits.

 1. Plan your wardrobe

-As the photographer, I know you want you to feel confident in your wardrobe choices for family portraits.
+As a Washington DC family portrait photographer, I know you want you to feel confident in your wardrobe choices for family portraits.
 I encourage everyone to wear what they love, feel good in, and will make your portrait a piece of art.
 When you walk by your portraits I want you to think of the love and good times with your family.
 The main goal is for everyone involved in the portrait session to look unique while creating a cohesive unit.
 A family portrait session requires just a bit of coordination and planning to achieve the best outcome.
 Plan your wardrobe based on the concepts we discussed in your Design Consultation.

 Experiment with your clothing options ahead of time to see what works well together.
 Be sure that clothing fits and everyone is comfortable and feels good.
 If you plan well, and everyone feels confident, it will show!

 2. Coordinate, Don’t Match

 You don’t want to wear exactly the same outfit, but you do want everyone to coordinate.
 Keeping a cohesion in the type of clothing will ensure your portraits are “wall worthy” and something you will be proud to hang on your walls.
 For example, coordinate clothing choices so that everyone wears the same type of bottom (jeans, khaki’s, etc) and different styles of stop in complementary colors.